Public engagement and science communication activities are important in many different ways. They can, for example,

 - generate appreciation in the community for your profession and institution.

-At the same time, the communication skills gained by engaging in science communictation activities can also serve the scientists themselves.
+At the same time, skills gained by engaging in science communication activities can also serve the scientists themselves.
 Successfully explaining an aspect of science or technology will greatly enhance the own level of understanding.